sellorm/csv2api/README.md

 Try the following:
 * http://localhost:8000/ - the returns the entire CSV file as a JSON object
 * http://localhost:8000/random/ - this returns a single, randomly selected record from the file.
-* http://localhost:8000/langauge=='R'&score>90 - This uses a simple query language to return a subset of results
+* http://localhost:8000/language=='R'&score>90 - This uses a simple query language to return a subset of results

-For any R users familiar with dply, you'll already be familiar with the query language as it's essentially passed straight through to dplyr's `filter()`.
+For any R users familiar with dplyr, you'll already be familiar with the query language as it's essentially passed straight through to dplyr's `filter()`.

 If you want to load a CSV file that has no header row, use `-n` and if you want to change the port from 8000, you'll need `-p`